 “Everyone should have access to this technology.”

 Mary Beth Murray (nee Ballard) was a 28-year-old newlywed with a bright future when she was diagnosed with non-muscle invasive bladder cancer.
 After a standard white light cystoscopy and transurethral resection of bladder tumor (TURBT), Mary Beth pursued a second opinion from a urologist who uses Blue Light Cystoscopy (BLC®) with Cysview®.
-With this advanced procedure, her doctor found a significant amount of cancer that had been missed from her initial procedure–60 percent more cancerous cells!
+With this advanced procedure, her doctor found a significant amount of cancer that had been missed from her initial procedure!

 What patients think1

-In 2019, 600 non-muscle invasive bladder cancer patients responded to a survey conducted through the Bladder Cancer Advocacy Network (BCAN).
+In 2019, 600 non-muscle invasive bladder cancer patients responded to a Photocure survey that was promoted on the Bladder Cancer Advocacy Network (BCAN) Facebook page.
 Their responses illustrate that:

 - The use of BLC with Cysview affected the way they felt about their disease management.